-Animals coming into the Animal Control Shelter for the most part are stray or abandoned.
+Animals coming into the Animal Control shelter, for the most part, are stray or abandoned.
 There is little or no known information about these animals.
-Stray/abandoned animals are normally held seven to ten days at the shelter waiting for their owner to claim them, after which time they become available for adoption.
+Stray/abandoned animals are normally held seven to ten days at the shelter waiting for their owner to claim them, after which time they may become available for adoption.

 ADOPTION FEE: $150

 The adoption fee includes spay/neuter, a vet check, heartworm test, and vaccinations including rabies and distemper.

 *Eaton County residents will also be required to purchase a 1 year dog license at an additional cost.

 Every Saturday at Pet Smart in Lansing off from Saginaw Hwy and at the Petco in East Lansing.

 Call Eaton County Humane Society for more information at 269-749-9440.